envoylabs/blog/posts/jurisdiction-zero.md

 Again, it's a slippery slope.
 For some people, 'freedom' is so sacrosanct that there should be no restrictions on speech or action.
 Obviously we don't agree with that, and most societies don't.

-For most people though, it isn't that controversial that we refer to breaking common laws as a "problem", and that shows there is some degree of social consensus there.
+For most people, it isn't that controversial that we refer to breaking common laws as a "problem", and that shows there is some degree of social consensus there.

 That said, it's uncomfortable to consider the reality that if we're not careful, we may be building better places for evil to flourish.